JakeSteam/blog-fiction/_drafts/shared.md

 * X: Hello, D.
 * D: Hey hey X, morning.
 * X: Sleep well?
-* D: Yeah thank you, it was really nice having such a distraction free room y'know?
+* D: Yeah thank you, it was really nice having such a distraction-free room y'know?
 That speaker was a bit annoying at first, but I think it helped once I adjusted.
 * X: Great.
 Did you have any dreams?
 * D: You're going to analyse them right?
 Is there a right answer?
 * X: I wouldn't say analyse.
 I'd say collating, but no, there is definitely no right answer besides an honest answer.
 * D: I understand, what happens if I show no changes?
 If my dreams are unchanged throughout?
 * X: A lack of change isn't a lack of result.
-If that happens, it will help determine how widely applicable Epidextrin is. * Both affected and unaffected individuals may be invited back for future studies.
+If that happens, it will help determine how widely applicable Epidextrin is.
+Both affected and unaffected individuals may be invited back for future studies.
 * D: Very clever, presumably the intention is to disincentivise pretending it had an effect?
 I know you can't confirm or deny, don't worry.
 So, my dreams.
 First dream was probably the Freudian gold standard, I was back at home, as a teenager, watching TV with my Dad.
 We haven't spoken in a few years, but it's a pretty healthy relationship I'd say.
 It was some sort of sports TV, and the dream just continued with us peacefully watching together for maybe 10 minutes.
 Nothing else happened.
 * X: That's perfect, thank you.
 Anything else you'd like to add?
 * D: Nope, see you tomorrow Doc.

-#### Notes
+#### Research Notes

 * X: All 4 participants seemed pretty upbeat, and who can blame them, they're getting paid to dream.
 Bit easier than postgrad work, right?
 * Y: Sure, I guess.